rsyncOSX/rsyncuidocs/content/en/docs/advanced/Verify.md

 {{< alert >}}

  The Verify remote function is by default disabled.
 Please refer to section *RsyncUI settings, Monitor and log* to enable.
+This function also necessitates that the destination be located on a remote server.

 {{< /alert >}}

 {{< alert color="warning" >}}

-Before utilizing this function, kindly refer to its documentation to ensure you make the appropriate decision.
+Prior to utilizing this function, kindly consult its documentation to ensure you make the appropriate decision.

-The Verify remote function is a specialized tool designed when synchronizing two Mac computers to a single repository, excluding Git repositories.
+The Verify remote function is a specialized tool designed to assist in synchronizing multiple Mac computers to a single remote repository, excluding Git repositories.
+Additionally, it updates local data from the same remote repository.

 This functionality was developed by the developer due to a personal need.
 The developer utilizes two Macs for photo development and data synchronization to a remote folder.
-The remote repository is not a Git server, necessitating a tool to determine whether to push or pull data.
+The remote repository is not a Git repository, necessitating a tool to determine whether to push or pull data.

+Important: Using the above method requires you to remember from which Mac the latest synchronization was executed.
+If not, you will most likely lose data.
+Additionally, you should establish a procedure for using this function.
+For instance, at home, I always use my Mac Mini M4 to edit photos.
+When traveling, I always use my MacBook Pro, and it is fully synchronized with my Mac Mini when I leave for travel.

 {{< /alert >}}

 Typically, a synchronize action operates in a *one-way* direction of data.
 Local data is synchronized to a backup media, such as an attached disc or a remote server.
 Restoring data, for instance, involves retrieving data from a backup when local data has become corrupted or inaccessible.

 If you are using multiple Macs, as I do, and all Macs synchronize data to the same remote storage, there may be challenges maintaining synchronization and preventing data loss, particularly if the remote storage is **not** a Git server, such as GitHub and Gitea.
-If the remote destinations are stored on a Git server, regular `git push` and `pull` commands will suffice.
+If the remote destinations are stored on a Git server, regular `git push` and `git pull` commands will suffice.

 Git is a superior tool for version control.
 However, in certain situations, creating a Git repository may not be feasible, and this function may prove useful.
 As a reminder, the Verify function is designed for multiple Macs synchronizing data to a single remote server as a backup.
 It also assists in deciding whether to push or pull changes to keep the local repository updated.

-The verification applies only to remote destinations on servers

 {{< alert color="warning" >}}